Q: I wondered if you’d gotten any feedback on the effectiveness of Repellex, especially to voles and bunnies.

 A: I asked folks to report to me their experiences with Repellex tablets, which contain capsaicin.

-Their replies have been decidedly mixed.
+Their replies have been somewhat mixed but hopeful.

 Remember that these comments are not scientifically based.
 Your own experience is the best trial.